-R14.3.6 Girl Guides
+R14.3.2 Girl Guides

-A Ranger-Guide or Ranger helping with a Unit may be given permission by the leader of the Girl Guide Unit to wear Girl Guide uniform when so helping.
+A Senior Guide helping with a Unit may be given permission by the leader of the Girl Guide Unit to wear Girl Guide uniform when so helping.
 A Youth Helper Badge may also be worn.

-R14.3.7 Leaders
+R14.3.3 Leaders

-- 1. Leaders and other adult members entitled to wear uniform wear the appropriate items of the National uniform described in Rule R14.2. - 2.
-Leaders and Rover Scouts wear the Gilwell Woggle on completion of Adult Basic Training and the Wood Badge on completion of Adult Advanced Training. - 3.
+- 1. Leaders and other adult members entitled to wear uniform wear the appropriate items of the National uniform described in Rule R14.2. - Leaders and Rover Scouts wear the Gilwell Woggle on completion of Adult Basic Training and the Wood Badge on completion of Adult Advanced Training. - 3.
 A Rover Scout appointed as a Leader, or to another uniformed adult membership position, may choose to wear their Rover Scout uniform whilst performing the duties of their appointed position, subject to retaining Rover Scout membership.

-BADGES AND INSIGNIA R14.4
+R14.4 BADGES AND INSIGNIA